 21 Quirky, little reasons why I love India so much

-It’s no secret how much I love India – since I first set foot in this incredible country 4 years ago it has taken me on a life changing, exhilarating journey – at first it was difficult and a little overwhelming but now I feel incomplete whenever I’m not in India – this country has just captivated me so much!
+It’s no secret how much I love India – since I first set foot in this incredible country in 2013 it has taken me on a life changing, exhilarating journey.
+At first it was difficult and a little overwhelming, but now I feel incomplete whenever I’m not in India – this country has just captivated me so much!

 For me, travel is all about the experience, it’s more about feelings than iconic sights.
-I don’t travel to tick off a bucket list of famous sights and often I find that it’s the little things beyond the tourist attraction that give you the most meaningful connection and insight into a country and become the things that you love the most, that remain as the most treasured memories and linger long in your mind and heart even after you’ve left.
+I don’t travel to tick off a bucket list of famous sights and often I find that it’s the little things beyond the tourist attractions that give you the most meaningful connection and insight into a country.
+These become the things that you love the most, that remain as the most treasured memories and linger long in your mind and heart even after you’ve left.

 Traveling in India is an experience for all the senses and the reasons I love India are not due to the obvious, famous attractions like the Taj Mahal or even the beaches of Goa (although they are pretty hard to leave!)
 It’s the little everyday things, everyday sights, sounds and smells that leave a lasting impression and keep me returning to this incredible country again and again…